 Great Sand Dunes – On a clear day you can see them from town.
 This national park boasts fun hikes, good camping and a one-of-a-kind experience.

 Rio Grande Scenic Railway – This historic railroad hosts a slew of exciting trips through southern Colorado, including concert trains, dinner rides and winter excursions.

-- Local San Luis State Park and nearby Great Sand Dunes both offer well maintained campgrounds year round for a fee.
+- Local San Luis State Wildlife Area and nearby Great Sand Dunes both offer well maintained campgrounds year round for a fee.

 - A few miles south on Hwy 150 from Great Sand Dunes are the Zepata Falls.
 Free to explore and a nice campground which is cheaper than the above national and state parks.
 There are 20 or so campsites, and a couple of RV spots.
 There is a sign along Hwy 150 indicating the entrance.
 The road from there is about 4 miles and also a bumpy, rocky ride.

 Read about the camping near Alamosa and the San Luis Valley.

 - The San Luis River passes by town.

 - The Smith Reservoir is located 25 miles east of town in Blanca.
 Take US 160 east for 19 miles to Airport Rd.
 Follow that for a few miles to the lake.